-The Great Depression began in late 1929.
+The Great Depression began in October of 1929.
 When Franklin Delano Roosevelt replaced Herbert Hoover as U.S. President in early 1933, he got to work on the New Deal, which was intended to bring immediate economic relief.

 Part of the New Deal was the National Industrial Recovery Act (NIRA), which “sanctioned, supported, and in some cases, enforced an alliance of industries.”
 It was enacted on June 16, 1933.